gvwilson/sensibleadventures/nardica/nardica.md

 how quickly the latest batch of tweaked microbes brought in from India were turning 'Nardica's barren rocks into soil.

-The man in the suit leaned forward to Aunt Naggie on the cheek.
+The man in the suit handed Aunt Naggie something and leaned forward to kiss her on the cheek.
 The space above their heads flickered as he did so.
 It was another video carpet,
 Iffy realized,